needthishub/shopspree-app/README.md

-# Getting Started with react-ts-tutorial-ecom-shop-udemy-master
+# Getting Started with ecom-shop-react-ts-21

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This is the starting project pint for the React Typescript Tutorial Ecommerce Shop in Udemy.

 ## How to setup